Contract: Overview

 Contract theory is a large body of legal theory that addresses normative and conceptual questions in contract law.
 One of the most important questions asked in contract theory is why contracts are enforced.
 One prominent answer to this question focuses on the economic benefits of enforcing bargains.
 Another approach, associated with Charles Fried in his book Contract as Promise, maintains that the general purpose of contract law is to enforce promises.
 Other approaches to contract theory are found in the writings of legal realists and critical legal studies theorists, which have propounded Marxist and feminist interpretations of contract.
 Attempts at understanding the overarching purpose and nature of contracting as a phenomenon have been made, notably relational contract theory.
-Additionally, certain academic conceptions of contracts focus on questions of transaction cost and 'efficient breach' theory.
+Additionally, certain academic schools of thought, such as 'law and economics', focus on questions of transaction cost and 'efficient breach' theory.

 Another important dimension of the theoretical debate in contract is its place within, and relationship to a wider law of obligations.
 Obligations have traditionally been divided into contracts, which are voluntarily undertaken and owed to a specific person or persons, and obligations in tort which are based on the wrongful infliction of harm to certain protected interests, primarily imposed by the law, and typically owed to a wider class of persons.
 Research in business and management has also paid attention to the influence of contracts on relationship development and performance.

 Private international law is rooted in the principle that every jurisdiction has its own distinct contract law shaped by differences in public policy, judicial tradition, and the practices of local businesses.
 Consequently, while all systems of contract law serve the same overarching purpose of enabling the creation of legally enforceable obligations, they may contain significant differences.
 Accordingly, many contracts contain a choice of law clause and a forum selection clause to determine the jurisdiction whose system of contract law will govern the contract and the court or other forum in which disputes will be resolved, respectively.
 Failing express agreement on such matters in the contract itself, countries have rules to determine the law governing the contract and the jurisdiction for disputes.
 For example, European Union Member States apply Article 4 of the Rome I Regulation to decide the law governing the contract, and the Brussels I Regulation to decide jurisdiction.